edgedb/edgedb/docs/guides/deployment/heroku.rst

 Use ``start-edgedb`` in the Procfile
 ====================================

-To make EdgeDB available to a process prepend the command with ``start-edgedb`` which is provided by the EdgeDB buildpack.
+To make Gel available to a process prepend the command with ``start-edgedb`` which is provided by the Gel buildpack.
 For the sample application in this guide, the web process is started with the command ``npm start``.
 If you have other processes in your application besides/instead of web that need to access EdgeDB those process commands should be prepended with ``start-edgedb`` too.